-For income tax purposes, certain hire purchase and instalment sale agreements entered into after 27 February 1998 are treated as a notional sale of goods by the financier (or hire purchase company) to the hirer, financed by a notional loan from the financier to the hirer.
+For income tax purposes, certain hire purchase and instalment sale agreements are treated as a notional sale of goods by the financier (or hire purchase company) to the hirer, financed by a notional loan from the financier to the hirer.
 The hirer is in these circumstances treated as the notional buyer and owner under the arrangement.
 The financier is treated as the notional seller.